 Low A/G ratio: This might be the sign an autoimmune disorder, where your body’s immune system attacks healthy cells.
 It can also point to kidney disease or cirrhosis, which is inflammation and scarring of the liver.
 In some cases, a low A/G ratio can be a sign of a tumor in your bone marrow.

 If your doctor feels any of your levels are too high or low, you may need to have more precise blood or urine tests.
-Your doctor will give you more details about what’s going on with your health.
+For instance, your doctor may give you a serum protein electrophoresis (SPEP) if your total serum protein is high or if you have otherwise unexplained signs and symptoms that might suggest you could have a plasma cell disorder, like multiple myeloma.
+Your doctor will give you more details about your results and let you know what, if any, other tests you need.